avwagen/CompassApp/README.md

 Compass Mobile App Code
 # Notes
 * Intents can help transfer data from activity to activity.
-* To start selecting by date we can check system date again our csv list.
+* To start selecting by date we can check system date against our csv list.